 I went ahead and purchased the pass.

 Seven hours later, I can definitively say that the expense was worth it to me.
-It’s the first time I’ve ever done it and never would have thought to try before today.
+It’s the first time I’ve ever done it and something I never thought to try before today.

 If I hadn’t paid the $50 for a pass, I wouldn’t have had very comfortable seating the airport.
-They only have single chairs to prevent people from napping on them in the regular terminal.
-I can argue that paying for what might be considered a luxury upgrade actually saved me money and kept my life much more simple and enjoyable for that period of time.
-I didn’t need to worry about where I’d charge my laptop or phone, or any of the other airport logistics.
+They only had single chairs to prevent people from napping on them in the regular terminal.
+With the pass, I also didn’t need to worry about where I’d charge my laptop or phone, or any of the other airport logistics.

 While I feel what I did was aligned with my desire for a simple, experientially focused lifestyle, some may view spending money on such an upgrade as a waste and not an example of simple living.

 However, what I’ve found is minimalism has made these kinds of more luxurious experiences possible.
 I can argue that paying for what might be considered a luxury upgrade actually saved me money and kept my airport experience more simple and enjoyable.

 My life tends to be much more enjoyable when I’m able to focus on the experience—even if it costs more sometimes.